 In cases where a patient is removed from the owner’s property for disease investigation, surgery and/or treatment, payment is due on return of the patient, at the end of treatment or at the end of a period of treatment or investigation.
 Repeat prescriptions, and other goods, are to be paid for at the time of delivery, or in advance.

-b) The practice welcomes forewarning of genuine inability to pay as specified in clause d).
+b) The practice welcomes forewarning of genuine inability to pay.
 Terms of payment to pay in installments, or in full at an agreed date, must be arranged at the time of the transaction.
 Fees for vaccinations and other routine procedures do not attract payment terms in any circumstances whatsoever.

 d) When a client of All Pets Ltd has defaulted on any payment, either by means of issuing an unsupported cheque or by payment avoidance, the veterinary surgeons and staff employed by the practice will not attend to any animal owned by that client, or attend to any animal registered at that client’s home address, until full payment is received.
 If the practice agrees to retain a client after such a default, then all future transactions will be on a cash only, payment at the time, basis.

 The practice will provide written estimates on request, and at other times, of probable costs for procedures and treatments.
 It is important to consider that treatments and procedures may not follow a conventional course and therefore an estimate may only be approximate.
 However, we will do our best to keep clients fully informed of costs during the course of treatment.
 In the case of routine procedures we are happy to give quotations.